 - Second, the child you claim must be a US citizen, a US national or a US resident alien.

-- Third, the child is a legal relation, meaning he or she must be your naturally born child, adopted child, stepchild, foster child, brother, sister, stepbrother, stepsister ... or be a descendant of any of them (like your grandchild, niece, or nephew).
+- Third, the child is a legal relation, meaning the child must be your naturally born child, adopted child, stepchild, foster child, brother, sister, stepbrother, stepsister ... or be a descendant of any of them (like your grandchild, niece, or nephew).

 - And lastly, your child must have lived with you for more than half the calendar year, and you must provide more than half of their support costs.